 The island of Korčula is the jewel of the Adriatic archipelago.
 The island is indented with a series of isles and inlets, and a special mark is bestowed on it by its lush vegetation.
 Around it, you can enjoy swimming on many beaches, as well as diving in an underwater world of exciting flora and fauna.

-The city of Korčula is a historic and tourist center of its island.
-It is one of the best preserved medieval cities in the Mediterranean.
+The city of Korčula is a historic and tourist center on its island.
+It is one of the best-preserved medieval cities in the Mediterranean.
 Moreška, danced within Korčula, is one of three chivalric dances that you can witness only on this beautiful island.